 All of the written instructions for this are reprinted below from the book.
 I’ve included everything from general shaping instructions for all of my gluten free bread dough to specific instructions on how to shape rounds.

 If you have previous experience shaping conventional yeast bread dough, all of that will come in quite handy here.
-Gone now are the day when working with gluten free yeast bread dough meant sad, weepy mounds of dough that looked more like cookie dough than bread dough.
+This dough is not at all like the batter-style gluten free yeast bread dough.
+That dough can be shaped into rounds, but you must work with wet mounds of dough that looked more like cookie dough than bread dough.

-And unlike gluten free yeast bread of the past, these rolls have two rises.
+Unlike batter-style gluten free yeast bread, these rolls have two rises.
 That means that the dough is easier to handle still, and there is even some flavor development in the yeast.

 If the dough begins to “dimple,” it’s beginning to overproof, or rise too much.
 Be sure you get it right into the oven, then.
 You want a nice, smooth rise.